Stellacore/peridetic/README.md

 ellipsoid.
 For most ellipsoids, this is approximately at the centroid of Earth's mass distribution.

-* Z - is the axis orthogonal to the equator (The plane of rotation associated to the ellipsoid under consideration).
+* Z - is the axis orthogonal to the equator (The rotation plane of symmetry associated with the ellipsoid under consideration).
 On Earth, points toward the North pole.

 * X - is axis orthogonal to "Z" (in the equatorial plane) and directed